The Book

 Mewla Young's new novel follows a teenager named Zarah as she faces and overcomes coming-of-age challenges with the support of her two cats.

-In fifteen-year-old Zarah Brant’s mind, everything about her life says misfit, from her embarrassingly alcoholic mother, an Iraqi War veteran, to their run-down cabin in the hills of Pennsylvania.
+In a run-down cabin in the hills of Pennsylvania, fifteen-year-old Zarah Brant spends evenings caretaking her mom, an Iraqi war veteran debilitated by alcoholism.
 When her best friend leaves for a summer vacation, Zarah must fend for herself against a harassing school bully.

 To fulfill her wish for a pet, two little cats wander into Zarah’s yard that give Zarah the love she craves.
 But a chain of events soon unwraps a mystery that cuts close to home.